Thermodynamics of AdS-Schwarzschild-like black hole in loop quantum gravity: Introduction

-In comparison to classical Einstein gravity, quantum effect is considered by physicists because it could possibly resolve the problem of singularity.
-The theory taking quantum electrodynamics (QED) into account and black holes in this case has been researched in~\cite{QED1,QED2}.
-Thermodynamics of this kind of black holes was studied in~\cite{QEDthermo1}, and it is found that QED parameter will influence the phase transition and criticality remarkably~\cite{QEDthermo2,QEDthermo3}.
-Moreover, the impact of high-order QED correction on black hole phase transition is also discussed~\cite{highQEDthermo}.
-Recently, a corrected Schwarzschild space-time in loop quantum gravity (LQG) is proposed~\cite{LQGmetric}.
-It is interesting that from the optical properties, authors suggested that gravitational collapse in this LQG model could be expressed as a process of white hole's generation~\cite{LQGmetric,LQGimage,LQGshadow}.
-In thermodynamics, black hole entropy in LQG was argued by~\cite{LQGentropy}.
+The theme of this paper is the thermodynamics of a type of quantum-corrected black holes.
+In comparison to classical Einstein gravity, quantum effects are widely considered by physicists.
+The theory that incorporates quantum electrodynamics (QED) and its implications for black holes have been researched in~\cite{QED1,QED2}.
+The thermodynamics of these black holes was studied in~\cite{QEDthermo1}, revealing that the QED parameter significantly influences phase transitions and criticality~\cite{QEDthermo2,QEDthermo3}.
+Moreover, the impact of high-order QED corrections on black hole phase transitions is also discussed~\cite{highQEDthermo}.
+On the other hand, in~\cite{oneloopSch}, the authors studied low-energy one-loop quantum corrections to the Schwarzschild geometry.
+In their expositions, general relativity is fundamentally a quantum field theory described by effective field theory, which suggests that low-energy degrees of freedom organize themselves as quantum fields governed by a local Lagrangian~\cite{EFT}.
+Loop quantum gravity (LQG) has received considerable attention.
+In LQG, space-time is discretized into a series of tiny units called loops, and the properties of black holes in this framework have been widely studied~\cite{LQG1,LQG2,LQG3,LQG4,LQG5,LQG6,LQG7,LQG8}.
+Recently, a quantum-corrected Schwarzschild space-time in LQG has been proposed~\cite{LQGmetric}.
+Interestingly, based on optical properties, the authors suggested that gravitational collapse in this model could be expressed as a process of white hole's generation~\cite{LQGmetric,LQGimage,LQGshadow}.
+In thermodynamics, black hole entropy in LQG was discussed in~\cite{LQGentropy}.